harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 PTLCs enable a whole menagerie of further features, many of which Nadav Kohen explained in the [SuredBits blog][suredbits payment points].

-Among the features mentioned in the above, one major feature that PTLCs over Lightning enables is *payment decorrelation*.
+As [described last week][FIXME], one major feature that PTLCs over Lightning enables is *payment decorrelation*.

-In an HTLC-based Lightning payment, the same hash has to be used at all hops along a multi-hop payment.
-Suppose there is a surveillor, someone monitoring payments on Lightning.
-This surveillor can maintain multiple forwarding Lightning nodes.

-Suppose one of the surveillor nodes sees a forwarding request with a particular hash.
-Then several milliseconds later, another surveillor node sees a forwarding request with *the same* hash.
-Then with very high probability both forwards are part of the same overall Lightning payment.
-This gives the surveillor a lot of information:

-* The ultimate sender of the payment, with fairly high probability, is nearer to the first surveillor node than the second surveillor node.
-* The ultimate receiver is likely nearer to the second surveillor node than to the first.
-* Nodes that are "between" the surveillor nodes are unlikely to be the sender or the receiver.

-While the above is couched in conditional language ("fairly high probability", "likely", "unlikely") any surveillor worth its salt will extract as much data as it possibly can, and estimate the probabilities to the utmost of its ability.
+While the previous description is couched in conditional language, any surveillor worth its salt will extract as much data as it possibly can, and estimate the probabilities to the utmost of its ability.